minio/docs/source/operations/monitoring/metrics-and-alerts.rst

       .. versionchanged:: RELEASE.2023-08-31T15-31-16Z

-      You can scrape :ref:`bucket-level metrics <minio_available-bucket-metrics>` using the following URL endpoint:
+      You can scrape :ref:`bucket-level metrics <minio-available-bucket-metrics>` using the following URL endpoint:

       .. code-block:: shell
          :class: copyable

          http://HOSTNAME:PORT/minio/v2/metrics/bucket

-      Replace the ``HOSTNAME:PORT`` with the :abbr:`FQDN (Fully Qualified Domain Name)` and port of the MinIO deployment.
+      Replace ``HOSTNAME:PORT`` with the :abbr:`FQDN (Fully Qualified Domain Name)` and port of the MinIO deployment.
       For deployments with a load balancer managing connections between MinIO nodes, specify the address of the load balancer.